spotinst/help/src/docs/administration/identity-providers/define-organdrole-with-okta.md

 ## Get Started

-1. Login to the Okta Admin console, choose Applications, select your Spot app you want to edit.
+1. Login to the Okta Admin console, choose Applications, select the Spot app you want to edit.
 2. Click **Sign On** > **Edit**.

 ## Step 1: Add Organization and Role Values